-4.9.1 Master-only IC Bus Fault Isolation - Original Approach (Single Multiplexer or Switch, Not HPLD-based)
+4.9.1 IC bus fault isolation - original approach (single multiplexer or switch, not HPDL-based)

-In this approach, the isolation algorithm is controlled by the value of the configuration parameter ISOLATE\MUX\ON\GPIO8 and works as follows:
+In this approach, the isolation algorithm is controlled by the value of the configuration parameter ISOLATE MUX ON GPIO8 and works as follows:

-- The multiplexer/switch 7-bit IC address can be specified by the configuration parameter ISOLATE\MUX\ADDRESS.
+- The multiplexer/switch 7-bit lC address can be specified by the configuration parameter ISOLATE\MUX\ADDRESS.
 The default is 0x70. - When the error ETIMEDOUT is detected by the Linux IC subsystem while trying to access a device on a subordinate bus, this bus is recorded as faulty in the Shelf Manager and the multiplexer/switch is held in reset via GPIO E8.
-This operation causes all the channels to be deselected on the multiplexer/switch, which allows the Shelf Manager to access devices on bus 0 (the main master-only IC bus) even if one of the subordinate buses has a fault. - The multiplexer/switch is re-enabled via GPIO E8 the next time some parts of the Shelf Manager tries to access it.
+This operation causes all the channels to be deselected on the multiplexer/switch, which allows the Shelf Manager to access devices on the main IC bus even if one of the subordinate buses has a fault. - The multiplexer/switch is re-enabled via GPIO E8 the next time some parts of the Shelf Manager tries to access it.
 This allows the Shelf Manager to access devices on the subordinate buses that are still functional. - When an attempt is made to access the faulty subordinate bus (by writing the channel number or mask for the faulty bus into the multiplexer/switch), this operation is not permitted for the "ignore count" subsequent attempts.
 The faulty bus is not enabled; an error is instead returned for the corresponding write operation.
-The parameter "ignore count" is specified by the configuration parameter ISOLATE\MUX\IGNORE\COUNT. - The algorithm knows which value in the multiplexer/switch register corresponds to the faulty bus, because it monitors all write accesses to the multiplexer/switch registers and remembers the last value before the occurrence of the fault. - When the "ignore count" is exhausted, an attempt is made to access the faulty bus and check whether the fault is still present.
+The parameter "ignore count" is specified by the configuration parameter ISOLATE MUX IGNORE COUNT. - The algorithm knows which value in the multiplexer/switch register corresponds to the faulty bus, because it monitors all write accesses to the multiplexer/switch registers and remembers the last value before the occurrence of the fault. - When the "ignore count" is exhausted, an attempt is made to access the faulty bus and check whether the fault is still present.
 If the attempt fails, the "ignore count" is reset to its original value.
-If the attempt succeeds, then the recorded fault condition for that bus is removed and operation continues normally.

-The default logical IC bus number on which the IC multiplexer resides can be changed with the configuration parameter ISOLATE\MUX\BUS.
+If the attempt succeeds, then the recorded fault condition for that bus is removed and operation continues normally. - With this approach, it is also possible to initiate a switchover to the backup Shelf Manager if the main IC bus remains inaccessible after the resetting the IC switch/multiplexer.
+If the configuration parameter ISOLATE\MUX\SWITCHOVER\THRESHOLD is defined as a non-zero value, it specifies the maximum consecutive number of attempts to reset the switch/multiplexer.
+If after that number of attempts the main IC bus is still inaccessible, a switchover to the backup Shelf Manager is initiated and the active Shelf Manager is rebooted.